-Talk to school counselors, professors, post-docs, etc. Everyone you can.
+Talk to school counselors, professors, postdocs, really anyone you can.
 Find people whom you like and respect and ask them to lunch or coffee.
 Explain your situation earnestly.
 Don’t make or give excuses, just explain that life happened and you made the decisions that you did.
 Own your decisions.

-When I first applied to graduate school, I was rejected outright—without so much as an interview—at 4 of the 5 universities to which I applied (including UC San Diego!).
+When Voytek first applied to graduate school, he was rejected outright, without so much as an interview, at 4 of the 5 universities he applied to (including UC San Diego!).
 You have to be prepared for that kind of rejection to follow you for a while.
-For every graduate fellowship to which I applied, I was required to submit an undergraduate transcript.
-It gets tiring, and it gets frustrating, but eventually your work will begin to stand on its own merits.
+For every graduate fellowship to which he applied, he was required to submit an undergraduate transcript, which hurt his chance.
+It gets tiring!
+And frustrating!
+But eventually your work will begin to stand on its own merits.

 “[T]he internal experience of… [having] a secret sense [you are] not as capable as others thought”. (source)